bskinn/bskinn.github.io/_posts/2020-10-17-tweepy-Quickstart.md

 Since all I needed was to authenticate for an account under my control, I went looking for a simpler way.
 Searching around, I first came across a [Gist](https://gist.github.com/davej/113241) showing a method for deleting old tweets.
 Shortly after that, there was actually a similar item on Python Bytes
-{% include tw.html user="pythonbytes" %}
+{% include "tw.html", user: "pythonbytes" %}
 ([Episode 192, Item 5](https://pythonbytes.fm/episodes/show/192/calculations-by-hand-but-in-the-compter-with-handcalcs)) about a different [Gist](https://gist.github.com/chrisalbon/b9bd4a6309c9f5f5eeab41377f27a670) with a similar purpose.
 After some fiddling, I boiled the process down to a minimal procedure for setting up a `tweepy.API` instance for manual use, interacting with a Twitter account that you control.

 High-level, you need to (1) authenticate an app attached to a Twitter developer account, and (2) authenticate for interactions with a specific Twitter account/timeline.
 For this purpose, the Twitter app defines the specific read/write permissions to be permitted to `tweepy`.
 In more advanced uses, the app also is where you define things like callback endpoints for 3rd-party authentication.

 Note that as of this writing (Oct 2020), Twitter's Developer dashboard and new v2 API are under active development, so some of the details here may become incorrect over time.
 Feel free to ping @pylogging
-{% include tw.html user="pylogging" %} if these instructions ever stop working.
+{% include "tw.html", user: "pylogging" %} if these instructions ever stop working.

 ----